telerik/maui-docs/controls/expander/overview.md

 # .NET MAUI Expander Overview

-`Telerik Expander for .NET MAUI` helps you save screen space by presenting content in an expandable container that can be expanded/collapsed by tapping on the header of the control.
+The Telerik UI for .NET MAUI Expander helps you save screen space by presenting content in an expandable container that can be expanded/collapsed by tapping on the header of the control.

 ![.NET MAUI Expander Overview](images/expander-overview.png "Expander Overview")